kloverde/java-GeographicCoordinate/README.md

 ## Accuracy

 Supposedly, the calculations of distance and bearing are accurate.
 I didn't verify distance or bearing calculations in the real world.
-Doing so would have required purchasing a military-issue compass and then taking it on a hike.
-The hiking part sounded fine to me, but the purchase of an expensive compass did not.
+Doing so would have required purchasing a military-grade compass, which I presume would be expensive.
+(Whether necessary or not, preciseness is a thing for me).
 That being said:

 Distance was verified by interpolating a course I plotted on Bing Maps (see the DistanceCalculator JUnit tests).
 The calculated value agreed with Bing's.